Mitsubishi Motors board decides whether to oust Carlos Ghosn

 Ghosn was arrested a week ago on suspicion of under-reporting his income by millions of dollars for five years.

-Nissan Motor Co. ousted him as its chairman and says an internal investigation found Ghosn abused company money and assets.
+Nissan Motor Co., which already ousted him as its chairman, has said that an internal investigation found Ghosn abused company money and assets.

-Mitsubishi Motors Corp. said the seven members of its eight-member board will meet Monday.
+Mitsubishi Motors Corp. said the seven members of its eight-member board will meet later in the day.

 Most Read Business Stories